 - We heard the Indigenous Business definition (e.g. 51% owned by a First Nation, etc.) was too restrictive and didn't allow the flexibility that some communities needed in order to build sustainable partnerships with businesses.

-- We heard concerns that the 5% Indigenous Inclusion weighting in public bid documents wasn't necessarily benefitting First Nations communities.
-Some bidders would ignore the requirement.
+- We also heard concerns that the 5% Indigenous Inclusion weighting in public bid documents wasn't necessarily benefitting First Nations communities while some bidders would ignore the requirement.

 The revised policy addresses these issues and makes other improvements.

-- The definition of Indigenous Business has been revised to remove the 51% Indigenous ownership requirement.
-This allows First Nations to delegate business partners and to avoid having to set up complex and timely joint ventures.
-It provides greater flexibility for First Nations.
+The definition of Indigenous Business has been revised to remove the 51% Indigenous ownership requirement; this allows First Nations to delegate business partners and to avoid having to set up complex and timely joint ventures.
+It provides greater flexibility for the FN.

-- There's no longer a specific Indigenous Inclusion weighting of 5%.
+There is no longer a specific indigenous inclusion weighting of 5%.
 This was removed as it provided very little benefit.
-Instead the revised Policy references BC Hydro's recent Statement of Indigenous Principles, which both BC Hydro employees and contractors are expected to adhere to.
+Instead the revised Policy references BC Hydro's recent Statement of Indigenous Principles which both BC Hydro employees and contractors are expected to adhere to.

-Opportunities will generally be based on the applicable agreement(s) with the First Nations.
+Opportunities will generally be based on the applicable agreement(s) with the First Nation.